 In the case of glyphosate, because of the very large number of scientific studies to evaluate and the related high workload, Member States agreed that a group of them would act jointly as Rapporteur: France, Hungary, the Netherlands and Sweden.
 Those four countries form the so-called Assessment Group on Glyphosate (AGG), set up in April 2019.

 In accordance with EU rules, three years before expiry of the approval (i.e. by 15 December 2019), companies wishing to maintain the approval of glyphosate have to submit to the European Commission an application for renewal.
-Subsequently, by 15 June 2020, a dossier comprising hundreds of studies and thousands of scientific articles on glyphosate, its safety and its use is submitted to the evaluating Member States (AGG) and the European Food Safety Authority (EFSA).
+Subsequently, on 8 June 2020, a dossier comprising hundreds of studies and thousands of scientific articles on glyphosate, its safety and its use was submitted to the evaluating Member States (AGG) and the European Food Safety Authority (EFSA).
 After checking that the dossier is complete, the competent national authorities of the AGG Member States will assess the studies and scientific articles that form the dossier and will prepare a draft Report on the Assessment of the Renewal (RAR).
 Considering the timeline provided by EU rules, in the case of glyphosate the RAR should be ready in July 2021.
 At this point, a period of public consultation is opened: anyone has the opportunity to comment on the content of the RAR online.